phuonglh/vn.vitk/README.md

 # Vitk -- A Vietnamese Text Processing Toolkit #
 ---

+**NOTE: This repos is now obsolete.
+Interested programmers should consider to use the new repo vlp (github.com/phuonglh/vlp).
+NER is a module in that multiple-module project for Vietnamese Language Processing with Scala.**

 NOTE: Early 2018, a new, updated and lightweight toolkit, which does not use Apache Spark is available at [vnTokenizer](http://mim.hus.vnu.edu.vn/dsl/tools/tokenizer) and [vnTagger](http://mim.hus.vnu.edu.vn/dsl/tools/tagger), and its [online demo website](http://vlsp.org.vn:8080/vitk/).